Here you’ll find the perfect itinerary to visit New York City in 3 days – a great option for a weekend getaway.

 On day two of your New York City itinerary, it’s time to visit Manhattan’s famous neighborhoods.
 Pick your pace, enjoy this chill walk, and see what life is about in the city.

-First, go to the Hudson Yards area, where you can climb up to The Edge (US$ 38) to have another bird’s eye view of the city.
+First, go to the Hudson Yards area, where you can climb up to the Edge NYC(you can purchase tickets online, starting at US$ 38) to have another bird’s eye view of the city.
 From the top, you can gaze at a few hot spots of NYC, such as the Empire State, Top of the Rock, One World Trade Center, and catch a glimpse of New Jersey.
 While here, you can do some shopping in the mall and, depending on the time, you might be able to check out Mercado Little Spain, a Spanish food hall.
 On your way out, take a quick look at The Vessel or go up if you want to see it from the inside (entrance is US$ 10).

 Then, take a stroll through the High Line, and go back down to the street level at Chelsea Market where can grab a quick bite to eat or continue onward to the West Village, a perfect and hip place for restaurants in New York City.

-After eating either at Chelsea or the West Village, it’s time to see another famous and instagrammable park of New York City – the Washington Square Park.
+After eating either at Chelsea or the West Village, it’s time to see another famous and instagrammable park in New York City – Washington Square Park.
 Here you can get your photoshoot on and also see live music and performances.

 Later, make your way to Soho where you can shop in its many trendy stores, or find a cute restaurant to stop by.
 Want to keep going?
 Save your meal for East Village, your final destination.